medha499/owner-case-study/README.md

 ## A note on the data

-The CSVs Owner.com sent for evaluation are **not committed to this repo.** To run against the real dataset, drop the original `restaurants.csv` and `calls.csv` into `data/` locally and the app picks them up.
+The csvs/data files are **not committed to this repo.** To run against the real dataset, drop the original `restaurants.csv` and `calls.csv` into `data/` locally and the app picks them up.

 ---